 Very few people are diamond experts, which means it’s surprisingly easy to buy the wrong piece of jewellery.
 It’s why doing your homework before you head out and spend your hard earned money is so important.

-If you want the best, you will need to spend, but the more you know about what to look for and the mistakes to avoid, the better an investment you’ll make.
+If you want the best diamond or vintage jewelry, you will need to spend, but the more you know about what to look for and the mistakes to avoid, the better an investment you’ll make.

 Why is this so important?